apache/echarts-doc/en/option/series/boxplot.md

 ## data(Array)

-Data format is double dimensional array which is shown in the following example.
+Data should be the two-dimensional array shown as follow.

 ```javascript
 [